Toshiba Satellite C series

 The Satellite C series was Toshiba Information Systems's budget consumer line of Satellite laptops.
-Screen sizes on the C series ranged between 14 and 17 in diagonally; the laptops were offered with Intel or AMD processors.
+Screen sizes on the C series ranged between 14 and 17-inches diagonally; the laptops were offered with Intel or AMD processors.

 The series was introduced in late 2010 with the C655, which retailed for $398 and featured an AMD Fusion processor.
 The C655 was compared to the then-popular netbooks of the period in terms of having slower processors and lower-capacity hard disk drives.
 Early entries in the series were basic affairs with matte plastic finishes; in 2015 Toshiba began introducing C-Series Satellites with resin finishes imitating the look of stainless steel, included Skullcandy-manufactured speakers, and were optioned with touchscreen displays.

-Toshiba discontinued the C series in 2016 along with the entire Satellite line of laptops.
+Toshiba discontinued the Satellite C series in 2016 along with the entire Satellite line of laptops.